jeffclough/handy-legacy/pylib/RE.md

 RE.extend('cred',r'^\s*cred\s*=\s*(?E<id>):(.*)$',expand=True)
 ```

-this expands the RE before registering it, which means this is what's stored in the registry:
+this expands the regexp before registering it, which means this is what's stored in the registry:

 ```
 r'^\s*cred\s*=\s*([-_0-9A-Za-z]+):(.*)$'